 Try to gauge your answer to the purpose of the scholarship.
 If you are interviewing for a scholarship for leadership, bring up specific examples of times you demonstrated strong leadership skills.

 If the scholarship is an athletic scholarship, talk about your sports involvement.
 If you have strong athletic abilities and a high GPA, you may want to consider looking into the collegiate athletic recruitment process.
-Colleges will often offer athletes high value scholarships and grants.
+Colleges will often offer athletes high-value scholarships and grants.

-Share what activities that relate to academia and other skills and attributes that make a good scholar.
+Share what activities relate to academia and other skills and attributes that make a good scholar.
 This could include sports, leadership experience, and any high school clubs you are involved in.
 Highlight the community service and volunteer work you have done.

 Even if the activity is not directly related to your school and/or program, interviewers will also be looking for well-rounded students who are involved in their community and do other important work outside of school.

 For example, sharing your experiences volunteering with youth or community centers is extremely impressive and demonstrates your integrity and ethics.
-Integrity and ethics are appealing to scholarship interviewers because they want to make sure the money goes to someone who is not only a good scholar, but a good person as well.
+Integrity and ethics are appealing to scholarship interviewers because they want to make sure the money goes to someone who is not only a good scholar but a good person as well.

 Again, this can feel like a difficult question.
-It may be tricky to answer, and leave you feeling vulnerable.
+It may be tricky to answer and leave you feeling vulnerable.
 As a result, you may be tempted to disregard your shortcomings in an effort to make yourself look as good as possible to the interviewers.

 However, no interviewer wants to hear that you have never made a mistake because that simply isn’t true; we all have.
 People appreciate honesty and self-reflection.

 As you answer this question, turn it into an opportunity to turn the mistake into a learning opportunity.
-The most important thing to come out of this question is not the mistake itself, but your ability to take responsibility and accountability, and make a commitment to self-growth.
+The most important thing to come out of this question is not the mistake itself but your ability to take responsibility and accountability and make a commitment to self-growth.

 Take this opportunity to boast about yourself and your hard work.
 This question is also a chance to bring up anything that you didn’t get to bring up during the interview.